afeimod/winlator-mod/README.md

 # Winlator

-Winlator is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
+Winlator is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.<br>
-This repository stores the latest updates for the Winlator app source.
+This repository stores the latest updates for the Winlator app source.<br>
 For more information and releases, please visit the main repository: https://github.com/brunodev85/winlator

 # Credits and Third-party apps